Want your garden to be, well, even greener? Try these tips for sustainable landscaping!

 Ciarlo’s landscapes and gardens have been inspired by California’s natural beauty and native plants.
 Symmetry and clean lines are her trademarks, while she feels that congruity of home style and landscape design is paramount.
 “Plant with purpose,” she proclaims with motto-like succinctness.
 “Make everything you design and grow functional.”

 Being from a region known for frequent drought, she also knows something about durable flora.
 “Plants should require as little water as possible,” she says.
 “Think succulents, lavender, rosemary, and Little Ollie shrubs.
 Watch out for plants that seem eco-friendly, but are not drought-tolerant.”

 Ciarlo is also amenable to thoughtfully incorporating water sources into her designs.
 “Water features and sustainable landscaping can go together, as long as you’re smart with how you set them up.
-You definitely don’t have to allow your beautiful fountains to dry up just because we’re in a drought.
-Add a catch basin to your rain gutters or redirect rainwater to a storage tank, either underwater or wall-mounted [see here for ideas].
-Then attach a hose and water your yard proudly, knowing you’re doing something great for the world.”
+For example, one of my best tips for sustainable landscaping is to add a catch basin to your rain gutters or redirect rainwater to a storage tank, either underwater or wall-mounted [see here for ideas].
+Then, attach a hose and water your yard proudly, knowing you’re doing something great for the world.”

 - Keep a pitcher or bucket by the sink, and collect greywater to keep potted plants looking bright.

-- Install a drip irrigation system, which will save fifty percent more water than sprinklers, with little to no water loss from runoff or evaporation.
+- Install a drip irrigation system. will save fifty percent more water than sprinklers, with little to no water loss from runoff or evaporation.
 They can be installed anywhere from large yards to individual planters.
 You have total control over the amount of water supplied to each designated area, and it works wonderfully with mulched areas, thoroughly soaking the moisture-retaining mulch without getting any runoff.